Agriculture

 In 2021-22, the area covered under drip irrigation in Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) was 3.58 lakh hectares.
 Also, the largest drip irrigation programme in Asia is the Ramthal (Marol) Micro Irrigation Project located in Karnataka.

-Types of Drip Irrigation
+What are the Different Types of Drip Irrigation?

 The following are the primary types of drip irrigation systems: